Portuguese-speaking world: Rest of South America

 Although Brazil is the only Portuguese-speaking nation in South America, it has the largest population, area and economy on the continent.
 Thus, the South American trade bloc Mercosul uses Portuguese alongside Spanish as its working languages.
 A Spanish influenced Portuguese dialect is spoken in the northern Uruguayan border area with Brazil.
 Given the proximity and trading relations between Portuguese speaking Brazil, and its respective Spanish speaking nations, Portuguese is offered as a foreign (sometimes obligatory) language course at most schools in Argentina, Bolivia, Paraguay, Uruguay, and Venezuela, and has become the second-most-studied foreign language (after English) in these countries.

 In Guyana and Venezuela, there are communities of Portuguese immigrants (mostly Madeirans) and their descendants who speak Portuguese as their native language.

 Given the similarities between Spanish and Portuguese, a colloquial mix of both, unofficially called "Portuñol" or "Portunhol", is spoken by a large number of people travelling between Brazil and its Spanish-speaking neighbours.
 People living in the border areas usually like Paraguay and Uruguay mix the two languages in their daily conversation, a phenomenon similar to Spanglish for Latinos living in the United States.

 Asia

 East Timor and Indonesia

-Portuguese is co-official with Tetum in East Timor and was introduced during the colonial period.
+Portuguese is co-official with Tetun in East Timor and was introduced during the colonial period.
 A little under 39% of the population professes fluency in Portuguese, and their number is steadily growing.
 Meanwhile, on the Indonesian side, it is rare to hear a Portuguese speaker because it lost in competition with the local language after becoming a Dutch colony in 18th century.
-The local Tetum language has been heavily influenced by Portuguese through loanwords, and code-switching between the two languages is common.
+The local Tetun language has been heavily influenced by Portuguese through loanwords, and code-switching between the two languages is common.